 How To Deal With The Feeling Of Being Unappreciated In Your Marriage

 Did you know that small changes can produce big results?
-What if I tell you that small change in your daily life could improve your spouse interact, feel appreciated, strengthen your bond and make your relationship better?
+What if I tell you that a small change in your daily life could improve your spouse’s interaction, feel appreciated, strengthen your bond, and make your relationship better?

 1# Give more appreciation.

 Start a gratitude practice within yourself.
 Appreciate the people around you including your partner.
 Recall back what is the thing that first attracted you to them.
 Go back to your early years and focus on the reasons why you both fell in love.

 The reason is quite simple, when you picture your good memories in your mind repeatedly, it will rewire your brain to be naturally more grateful.
 This practice will help to change your brain patterns that lead to greater empathy and happiness.

 If you’re wanting more appreciation, the great strategy is to actually give out more appreciation.